snowplow/marketing-attribution-accelerator/content/tracking/tracking_2.md

 snowplow('trackTrans');
 ```

-For more information on the ecommerce tracking, you can take a look at the [documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracking-events/#ecommerce-tracking) for this plugin and its methods.
+For more information on the e-commerce tracking, you can take a look at the [documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracking-events/#ecommerce-tracking) for this plugin and its methods.

 {{% /tab %}}
 {{% tab name="Browser API" %}}